Doncic, Slovenia edge Spain 95-87 to sweep basketball group

 The Slovenians then won four straight in Lithuania last month to win a qualifying tournament and earn a spot in Japan after Doncic joined them shortly after his NBA season with the Dallas Mavericks ended.

-Once here, he had opened the Olympics by pouring in 48 points, tied for second-most in the Olympics by a men’s player, in the opener against Argentina.
+Once here, he had opened the Olympics by pouring in 48 points, tied for second-most in the Olympics by a men’s player, against Argentina.
 He was leading the tournament with 36.5 per game for a Slovenia team that piled up an average of 117 points in its first two.

 This was never going to be that kind of game against Spain, the reigning world champions.
 They stayed in a zone that wouldn’t allow him to create much of his own offense, but he figured out how to beat it.